-Earth Care Mission
+Earth Care Certification

-WPC is an Earth Care Congregation, committed to caring for God’s earth in worship, education, facilities, and outreach, promoting environmental stewardship in property decisions, admin practices, and teaching.
+WPC is an Earth Care Congregation, committed to caring for God’s earth in worship, education, facilities, and outreach, promoting environmental stewardship in property decisions, administrative practices, and teaching.
 The Environmental Ministries at the Presbyterian Church (USA) has recertified Westminster as an Earth Care Congregation!
-The Earth Care Congregations program began in 2010 by the Environmental Ministries.
+The Earth Care Congregations program was started in 2010 by the Environmental Ministries.
 The goal of the program is to inspire churches to care for God’s earth in a holistic way, through integrating earth care into all of their church life.

 The Westminster Earth Care Team hosted a table at the 26th annual